-Nissan Of Arabian Automobiles Introduces The Adventure-Ready 2024 X-TRAIL N-TREK
+Nissan of Arabian Automobiles Introduces the Adventure-Ready 2024 X-TRAIL N-TREK

-(MENAFN- Dubai PR Network) Dubai, UAE , 10 May 2024 – Arabian Automobiles (AAC), the exclusive dealer for Nissan in Dubai, Sharjah, and the Northern Emirates, is pleased to announce the addition of the 2024 X-TRAIL N-TREK to its diverse line-up.
+(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE, 10 May 2024 – Arabian Automobiles (AAC), the exclusive dealer for Nissan in Dubai, Sharjah, and the Northern Emirates, is pleased to announce the addition of the 2024 X-TRAIL N-TREK to its diverse line-up.
 Positioned between the SV and SL trims, the N-TREK fuses rugged design and adaptable performance, ideal for both those who love the outdoors and family outings.

 Designed for adventure-seekers and stylish families alike, the N-TREK model captures attention with its distinctive dark 'V-motion' grille and matching black exterior mirrors and roof rails, delivering a robust appearance that makes a bold statement on the road.
 Its rugged appeal is complemented by 18-inch alloy wheels in gunmetal finish, underscoring the vehicle's readiness for off-road and urban adventures alike.
 Already in stock, it is priced at an inviting AED 139,900 (including VAT).